-The discussion about a possible change in the rules of Italian citizenship gained a major reinforcement.
+The discussion about a possible change in the rules of Italian citizenship has gained significant momentum.
 The governor of the Veneto region, Luca Zaia, entered the debate on the recognition of Italian citizenship for descendants.

 Veneto, which is the main region of origin of the large Italian immigration to Brazil, has been the focus of many requests for citizenship by blood right, or jus sanguinis.